nielrenned/aoc2024/README.md

 # Day 20

+> In May 2025, I found the time to finally wrap this problem up.

 The fact that there's only one route to the finish simplifies this problem space immensely.
 I appreciate the problem writers having some mercy in this case.
 For Part 1, we first calculate the non-cheating route.
 Then we check all pairs of possible points along that route to see if a cheat is possible, i.e. if the points are exactly two steps apart, but not two steps apart on the route, we can cheat there.
 Then we can simply count all these potential cheats, store them in a dictionary keyed to the amount they save, and add up the appropriate points at the end.

 In theory, we should easily be able to extend this to Part 2!
 We expand our search space to consider points that are not just two steps apart, and then we should be good to go!
 However, this part stumped for quite a while.
 It took me ages to realize that I was not correctly adding back in the time it took to perform the cheat.
 That is, if a cheat saved 50 steps on the route, but took 6 steps to perform, I was _not_ storing this as 44 saved, but as 48 saved.
 The assumption that cheats were exactly two steps long from Part 1 was so embedded in my first solution that I continuously overlooked this.
 I did eventually this issue, but I'm embarrassed by how long it took.
 Oh well!